graphcommerce-org/graphcommerce/.changeset/friendly-dancers-dress.md

 '@graphcommerce/next-ui': patch
 ---

-Overlay: Fix incorrect box-shadow for variant bottom
+Overlay would show an incorrect box-shadow for the variant=bottom